ogzgl/DesignPatterns/README.md

 # DesignPatterns
-Design Patterns Examples in Java
+Design Patterns Examples as takehomes in Java done during the class as a group of 3.